Best Art Schools in Whanganui: Trusted Experts You Can Count On

 About the Business

 UCOL Whanganui, part of the Universal College of Learning, is a leading tertiary institution in Whanganui, offering NZQA-accredited programs at its School of Creative Industries.
-Housed in the historic Wanganui Technical College building, it’s known for its innovative approach and strong industry connections, preparing students for careers in art and design.
+Housed in historic buildings, it’s known for its innovative approach and strong industry connections, preparing students for careers in art and design.

 Key Services / What They Offer

-They provide certificates, diplomas, and bachelor’s degrees, including the New Zealand Diploma in Arts and Design and Bachelor of Creative Media, covering fine arts, graphic design, glass art, and digital media.
-Short courses include photography, printmaking, and Māori visual arts (Toi Māori) like kowhaiwhai (painted patterns).
-Students access modern studios, including glass-blowing facilities, and can exhibit at UCOL’s Quay Gallery or local events like the Whanganui Arts Festival.
+They provide certificates, diplomas, and bachelor’s degrees, including the Master of Design, Postgraduate Diploma of Design, Bachelor of Design and Arts (Visual Arts, Design Media, Textile/Fashion Design), New Zealand Diploma in Arts and Design, and New Zealand Certificate in Arts and Design.
+Programs cover fine arts, graphic design, digital media, and visual arts.
+Short courses and workshops are available in areas like video creation, photography, printmaking, and Māori visual arts (Toi Māori) such as kowhaiwhai.
+Students access modern studios, including facilities for glass art, and can exhibit at UCOL’s Quay Gallery or local events like the Whanganui Arts Festival.

 Who It’s For